i330z/gridsome-cms-demo/blog/blogPostOne.md

 ---
-title: "Blog Post One"
+title: Choco Cake
-thumbnail: "/uploads/cake-1.jpg"
+thumbnail: /uploads/cake-1.png
 ---

 # This is blog post one